adonisjs/legacy-docs/3.0/authentication.md

 }
 ```

-Also API Tokens operates on a `Token` model but they do need a relationship with the `User` model to fetch the user for a given token.
+Also, API Tokens operates on a `Token` model but they do need a relationship with the `User` model to fetch the user for a given token.

-Make use of `ace auth:setup` command to create required models with relationship or setup them manually as define below.
+Make use of `ace auth:setup` command to create required models with relationship or setup them manually as defined below.

 ##### app/Model/Token.js
 ```javascript